How to become a registered childminder

 • Summon emergency help

-Training is not a legal requirement for early years childminders as of 4 January 2024, however you must meet the criteria set out above and demonstrate it to your inspector as part of your registration visit.
+Training is not a legal requirement for early years childminders, however you must meet the criteria set out above and demonstrate it to your inspector as part of your registration visit.

 Does it cost to register?